 In Italy it’s rude to give anything other than cash, but traditionally in the UK it’s not the done thing.
 However, when crisp bank notes seem the only common sense gift for a couple who has everything, there’s a tactful way to get around this.

-Perhaps you are aware that the couple are saving for a new car.
+Maybe you are aware that the couple are saving for a new car.
 You could purchase a small representation, in this case a toy car, and wrap the money alongside that.
 As a result, the money will be treated like a gift rather than going towards bills.
 Furthermore, the token will be a reminder to the couple of you helping them towards their goal.

-How much should you give?
+Finally, how much should you give?
 That’s up to guests individually.
 In short, a good guideline is to work out how much money you’d spend on a gift item, and give that.

 Help!
 I cannot afford anything on the gift registry list!